Uncertainty in Graph Neural Networks: A Survey: Utilizing Uncertainty in Tasks

-\textbf{Edge-level.} To better consider the inter-dependencies in the graph structure, some methods also explore uncertainty beyond the node-level. \cite{rong2019dropedge} introduce DropEdge, which randomly removes a specified number of edges from the graph by drawing independent Bernoulli random variables (with a constant rate) during each training iteration.
-Serving as both a data augmenter and a message-passing reducer, it alleviates the problems of over-fitting and over-smoothing. \cite{hsu2022graph} propose two edgewise metrics for graph uncertainty estimation: (1) edgewise expected calibration error (ECE) is designed to estimate the general quality of the predicted edge marginals, utilizing graph structure and considering confidence calibration of edgewise marginals; (2) agree/disagree ECEs extend the idea of edgewise ECE by distinguishing homophilous and heterophilous edges.
+\textbf{Edge-level.} To better consider the inter-dependencies in the graph structure, some methods also explore uncertainty beyond the node-level.
+While \cite{velickovic2018graph} has applied a similar dropout technique on edge attentions, \cite{rong2019dropedge} first formally presented the formulation of DropEdge.
+It randomly removes a specified number of edges from the graph by drawing independent Bernoulli random variables (with a constant rate) during each training iteration. \cite{rong2019dropedge} theoretically and empirically show that DropEdge, as a data augmenter and a message-passing reducer, can alleviates the problems of over-fitting and over-smoothing. \cite{hsu2022graph} propose two edgewise metrics for graph uncertainty estimation: (1) edgewise expected calibration error (ECE) is designed to estimate the general quality of the predicted edge marginals, utilizing graph structure and considering confidence calibration of edgewise marginals; (2) agree/disagree ECEs extend the idea of edgewise ECE by distinguishing homophilous and heterophilous edges.

 \textbf{Graph-level.} Some works address uncertainty in the overall structure or properties of the entire graph. \cite{zhang2019bayesian} is the first work to develop the Bayesian neural network framework tailored for graphs, treating the observed graph as a realization from a parametric family of random graphs.
 The joint posterior distribution of the random graph parameters and the node labels are then targeted for inference.
 However, besides the considerable computation cost, Bayesian \gnn relies on the selection of the random graph model, which may vary across different problems and datasets. \cite{hasanzadeh2020bayesian} introduce Graph DropConnect (GDC), a general stochastic regularization technique for \gnns through adaptive connection sampling, which yields a mathematically equivalent approximation of Bayesian \gnns training.
 This unified framework mitigates over-fitting and over-smoothing issues of deep \gnns, while also prompting uncertainty-aware learning.
 While both Bayesian \gnn and GDC are aware of graph-level uncertainty, the current implementation of posterior inference in Bayesian \gnn solely relies on the graph topology and neglects the node features.
 In contrast, GDC involves a free parameter that allows adjustment of the binary mask for edges, nodes, and channels, thereby facilitating flexible connection sampling and addressing uncertainty from various levels of graph structure.
 Therefore, GDC can be viewed as an extension and generalization of DropEdge, which only focuses on edge-level.
 Moreover, unlike stochastic regularization methods relying on fixed sampling rates or manual hyperparameter tuning (e.g., DropEdge), GDC enables joint training of drop rate and \gnn parameters. \cite{liu2020uncertainty} propose an Uncertainty-aware Graph Gaussian Process (UaGGP) approach to address uncertainty issues in graph structures, especially when edges connect nodes with different labels, leading to predictive uncertainty.
 The work employs graph structural information for the feature aggregation and the Laplacian graph regularization.
 Leveraging the randomness modeled in the Gaussian Process, UaGGP introduces graph Laplacian regularization based on Gaussian Process inferences and symmetric Mahalanobis distance to tackle structural uncertainty.